LinuxTutorialsUbuntu

 Install VMware Workstation on Ubuntu 16.04 LTS

-Specify the User Name which will have rights to connect to VMware workstation, in my case I using ‘idroot‘ as the user name:
+Specify the User Name that will have rights to connect to the VMware workstation, in my case I using ‘idroot‘ as the user name:

 Install VMware Workstation on Ubuntu 16.04 LTS